mindartur/JTchallenge/README.md

 Tests are included in the project.
 You can run them via the appropriate sbt tasks `test` and `IntegrationTest/test`.
 The latter will execute the integration tests.
-Be aware that the integration tests might need a working database.

 #### Manual test
 Run GET request on this URL in order to get positive result: